Skip to content Skip to footer

 Ultimately, it's about the reach and conversion potential of the article.
 Who makes this judgment – and based on what metrics- varies for different publisher respondents.

-For example, one publisher in the survey shared that whilst the above is true, they also measure velocity and engagement within the first three hours of publishing, producing a list of potential premium articles. teams then make a decision on which articles to block with a paywall from this list, post-publication.
+For example, one publisher in the survey shared that whilst the above is true, they also measure velocity and within the first three hours of publishing, producing a list of potential premium articles.
+Editorial teams then make a decision on which articles to block with a paywall from this list, post-publication.

 A few in the survey specified that this freemium model has been developed to better facilitate a balance between frustration and engagement.
 Specifically:

 • Free articles are blocked by a wall, allowing readers access to a set quota of articles for free per month.
-This also allows for data collection and increased ad revenue through targeting
+This also allows for collection and increased ad revenue through targeting

 • Premium articles are open for the first article, and blocked on the second, allowing the reader to see the value of subscribing